Procedure for Approval of an Information Technology Project with Expected Total Project Cost to Exceed $500,000

 d.
 Funding sources and amount of available funding

-4. If the total project cost exceeds $1,000,000, the project proposal is submitted to the Board of Regents for approval in principle to proceed based on the review and advice of the IMC.
-If the total project cost is between $500,000 and $1,000,000, the Co-chairs of IMC provide approval in principle to proceed based on the review and advice of the IMC.
+3. If the total project cost exceeds $1,000,000, the project proposal is submitted to the Board of Regents, through the President, for approval in principle to proceed based on the review and advice of the CIO.

 5. Project Technical Authority and Project Sponsor communicate the project to the university community.